dmahajan980/dmahajan980/README.md

 <img src="https://i.imgur.com/uiLF1K8.png" />

-Hey there! 👋 I’m Divyanshu Mahajan, a student developer with a background in Economics and Electronics and has keen interest in web and mobile technologies using the JavaScript ecosystem.
+Hey there! 👋 I’m Divyanshu Mahajan, a student developer with a background in Economics and Electronics and have a keen interest in web and mobile technologies using the JavaScript ecosystem.
 I have a curiosity of learning something new and I love to contribute to open-source projects.
 I believe in creating software that is accessible and user-friendly.